2025 Most Affordable Online Psychiatric-Mental Health NP Programs

 Psychiatric-mental health NPs are trained to assess and diagnose patients across the lifespan with psychiatric and substance abuse disorders, work with individuals, families, and groups, prescribe medications, provide and recommend psychotherapy and other mental health interventions, identify risk factors for psychiatric issues, and perform interventions to help those in crisis.

-PMHNPs are also trained to contribute to care quality improvement, policy development, and healthcare reform, collaborate with other healthcare providers to create a care plan for patient mental health and promote mental health awareness and wellness in schools, hospitals, and community settings.
+PMHNPs are also trained to contribute to care quality improvement, policy development, and healthcare reform, as well as collaborate with other healthcare providers to create a care plan for patient mental health and promote mental health awareness and wellness in schools, hospitals, and community settings.

 • MSN-PMHNP Bridge Program: Also called RN-MSN, RN-MSN Bridge, or RN-BSN-MSN, this type of program is designed for nurses who have earned an associate’s degree in nursing (ADN), a nursing diploma, or an RN license with a non-nursing bachelor’s degree.